Jon Tickle

 Jonathan Parmer Tickle (born 8 May 1974) is a British television presenter who initially rose to fame as a contestant on the fourth series of the British television show Big Brother.
-He appeared before this, however, as a contestant on the game show Blockbusters in 1991.
+(He had appeared before this, however, as a contestant on the game show Blockbusters in 1991.)
 He was also a co-presenter on the Sky One television series Brainiac.
-He has an identical twin brother and a younger sister.
+He has an identical twin brother, an older brother, and a younger sister.

 Big Brother

 Tickle was allowed to return to the Big Brother house after having been evicted into the outside world (although during his second time in the house he was not eligible to win).
 He returned after the public voted on which evicted housemate could return to the house.

-He was also a contestant on a celebrity edition of Distraction, winning £6,500 for Cancer Research UK.
+He was also a contestant on a celebrity edition of the game show Distraction, winning £6,500 for Cancer Research UK.

 In September 2018, after ten years off television, Tickle appeared on Big Brother's Bit on the Side, to mark the final series of the reality show.